 - 1. A recently paid rent receipt, - 2.
-A current driver's license or identification card issued by the State of Texas, - 3.
-A current lease agreement, - 4.
-The most recent tax receipt indicating home ownership, - 5.
-A current utility bill indication the address and name of the residence occupiers, - 6.
-Mailing addresses of the residence occupiers, - 7.
-Visual inspection of the residence, - 8.
-Interviews with persons with relevant information, or - 9.
+A current lease agreement, - 3.
+The most recent tax receipt indicating home ownership, - 4.
+A current utility bill indication the address and name of the residence occupiers, - 5.
+Mailing addresses of the residence occupiers, - 6.
+Visual inspection of the residence, - 7.
+Interviews with persons with relevant information, or - 8.
 Building permits issued to a parent on or before September 1st of the school year in which admission is sought (permits will serve as evidence of residency for the school year in which admission is sought only).